lucascaton/enumerate_it/README.md

   #=> "[{\"value\":\"divorced\",\"label\":\"Divorced\"},{\"value\":\"married\", ...
   ```

-* You can get an array of options, ready to use with the 'select',
+* You can get an array of options, ready to use with the `select`, `select_tag`, etc. family of
-  'select_tag', etc family of Rails helpers.
+  Rails helpers.

   ```ruby
   RelationshipStatus.to_a